Formal Fashion for Men: A Guide on How to Dress Sharp for Any Occasion

 1. Business Meetings & Corporate Events

-Opt for a well-tailored dark-colored suit (navy or charcoal).
+Use a well-fitted dark-hued suit (navy or charcoal).

-A white or light blue dress shirt gives it a professional look.
+A white or light blue dress shirt adds a touch of professionalism.

 Pair it with a conservative tie and leather shoes.